dsc-courses/dsc80-2023-wi/syllabus.md

 ## Collaboration Policy and Academic Integrity 🤝

 DSC 80 is known for being a rigorous but rewarding course.
-While you will be challenged this quarter, we will be offering you plenty of support through office hours and Campuswire.
+While you will be challenged this quarter, we will be offering you plenty of support through office hours and Ed.
 Make good use of these resources, and you will be able to succeed in this course.

 There is no excuse for cheating in this course.
 If you do cheat, we will enforce the [UCSD Policy on Integrity of Scholarship](https://senate.ucsd.edu/Operating-Procedures/Senate-Manual/Appendices/2).
 This means you will likely fail the course and the Dean of your college will put you on probation or suspend or dismiss you from UCSD.
-Students agree that by taking this course, their assignments will be submitted to third party software to help detect plagiarism.
+Students agree that by taking this course, their assignments may be submitted to third-party software to help detect plagiarism.

 ### Why is academic integrity important?
 Academic integrity is an issue that is pertinent to all students on campus.
 When students act unethically by copying someone’s work, taking an exam for someone else, plagiarizing, etc., these students are misrepresenting their academic abilities.
 This makes it impossible for instructors to give grades (and for the University to give degrees) that reflect student knowledge.
 This devalues the worth of a UCSD degree for all students, making it imperative for the the campus as a whole to enforce that all members of this community are honest and ethical.
 We want your degree to be meaningful and we want you to be proud to call yourself a graduate of UCSD!